olaganiyu94/game-hang/README.md

 - Google Api

 # Improvement
-- Set up a date collection to store each user score in a spreadshot
+- Set up a datebase to collect user scorecard  collection to store each user score in a spreadshot